 I know this is not a travel gadget, but it’s a great gift for a frequent traveler.
 Our doorbell allows us to check on our house while we’re traveling anytime we want from our smartphones.
 It also alerts us when there’s motion near our door.
 You can customize your motion zones, when you want to be notified, and some other settings.

 We currently have the Ring Doorbell Pro but we previously had the original Ring which is a little cheaper.
 The picture quality and the features are worth the extra money to buy the Pro in my opinion.
 We installed ours without any problems.
 If we can do it, so can you!

 There are also ring cameras that you can install inside your house.
 Sometimes we spy on our dogs.

 A compact tripod eliminates the need to ask the room service delivery man to take your obnoxious couple photos.

 Attach your phone and use as a tripod on any surface.
 You can also twist it for creative perspectives.
 It’s lightweight and compact for easy packing.
 In addition to an iPhone, there are also versions available to fit DSLR cameras and GoPro cameras.
 There are also some with a remote and bluetooth capabilities.

 Charge your phone, your camera, your Wifi hotspot, etc with this portable compact battery pack.
-There are lots of options on the market depending on how much back-up power you need, size, number of ports, etc. But to give you an idea, the one above provides enough juice for 3 charges for an iPhone for a very reasonable price!
+There are lots of options on the market depending on how much back-up power you need, size, number of ports, etc. But to give you an idea, the one below provides enough juice for 3 charges for an iPhone for a very reasonable price!